oldsandiaz/mimicclif/README.md

 - [License](#license)

 ## Usage
-If you are an existing user, please `git pull` the main branch and refer to the [change log](CHANGELOG.md) for the updated CLIF tables that need to be re-generated.
+If you are an existing user, please `git pull` the relevant branch and refer to the [change log](CHANGELOG.md) for the updated CLIF tables that need to be re-generated.

 If you are a new user, fork your own copy of this repository, and `git clone` to your local directory.